austinsonger/Travel-Log/README.md

 ## Setup

-If you want to copy my setup and see how this is organized please navigate to the "Antigua" folder
+- **Countries [Outside the United States]** - If you want to copy my setup and see how this is organized please navigate to the "Antigua" folder
+- **United States**  - Please see the state Illinois for the example (Setup is different for the individual states within the United States then outside countries) [Still in the process of adding the rest of the individual states]